 21 community groups and individual authors and researchers have been granted funding through History SA’s annual South Australian History Fund (SAHF).
 Each year the SAHF supports a wide range of projects on a great diversity of historical topics.
 Topics included in grants this year include Abor Read more about Funding for Community History >

 City of Charles Sturt’s upgraded Pennington Gardens Reserve, dedicated to the thousands of migrants who passed through the Finsbury/Pennington Migrant Hostel, was officially launched yesterday (8 October).

-History SA/Veterans SA’s travelling exhibition Bravest of the Brave, which tells the moving stories of the eight South Australians awarded the Victoria Cross in the First World War, is now at the Vietnam Veterans' Federation SA Branch’s Club Rooms in Warradale.
+History SA/Veterans SA’s travelling exhibition Bravest of the Brave, which tells the moving stories of the eight South Australians awarded the Victoria Cross in the First World War, is now on the Yorke Peninsula for the first time.

 South Australia is ready to get involved with the Australian Dress Register (ADR) following a workshop held at Ayers House Museum.
 On Friday 20 September an enthusiastic group of people met at Ayers House to find

 World's oldest surviving purpose built sailing ship for bringing migrants to South Australia from Europe has just begun its long journey from Scotland to Port Adelaide